Aamer-Qanadilo/POS-Backend/README.md

 > - Endpoint: `/units`
 > - Method: GET
 > - Description: Retrieves all unit of measures.
-> - Response: Returns an array of unit of measure objects.
+> - Response: Returns an array of unit of measure objects, a message that says "success" if data was retrived flawlessly and the productsImageBaseUrl which gives us the base url that we need to access the products images.

 > #### Retrieve a specific unit of measure
 >